jkorb/logicalmethods.ai/content/textbook/logic-and-ai/index.md

-The connection between databases and logic is very deep: [Codd's theorem](https://en.wikipedia.org/wiki/Codd%27s_theorem) shows that **querying** a database is, in many cases, essentially just a special way of evaluation the formulas of the logical system of predicate logic.
+The connection between databases and logic is very deep: [Codd's theorem](https://en.wikipedia.org/wiki/Codd%27s_theorem) shows that **querying** a database is, in many cases, essentially just a special way of evaluating the formulas of the logical system of predicate logic.
 KRR is just one example of where a logical tool is useful outside the scope of expert systems, and symbolic AI in the narrow sense of using logic as the sole foundation for AI.
 In the